pillowlab/StepRampMCMC/README.md

 ====

-Make sure you have installed the CUDA toolkit from https://developer.nvidia.com/cuda-downloads
+Make sure you have installed the CUDA toolkit from https://developer.nvidia.com/cuda-downloads We recommend installing the CUDA samples to the 'samples' folder of your CUDA install directory.

 To complete the CUDA setup, you must include the following lines to the end of your `.bashrc` file in your home directory: